JmingLy/PIBNN/README.md

-# Data for PIBNN
+# PIBNN Manual and Data
-All the data we had usd for our figures in the main text of "Physics Informed Bayesian Machine Learning of Sparse and Imperfect Nuclear Data" is stored in this Repo.
+This directory contains the public materials for the two-stage independent fission-yield workflow implemented with Radford M. Neal's Flexible Bayesian Modelling (FBM) software.

+The complete English guide is available.
+It contains:

+- environment setup;
+- FBM download and compilation;
+- the stage-one and stage-two training commands;and
+- JENDL-derived and GEF-derived example mass-yield data.

+The data we used in the paper is also included.